Cruella de Vil dreamed of cruelty to dogs. Suella de Vil is even worse | Tom Peck

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

 He’s right, in a way.
-A lot of people have been driven mad in the mad recent years, but not because they want bad news, but because the prospect of good news had become impossible, having been left entirely politically homeless by a national politics that had gone entirely mad.
+A lot of people have been driven mad in the mad recent years, but not because they want bad news.
+It was because the prospect of good news had become impossible, and they had been left entirely politically homeless by a national politics that had gone entirely mad.
 But those people aren’t praying for bad news.
 They can see good news coming very clearly, and Cleverly and co are not going to like it one bit.

 Register for free to continue reading